Making Turns on Multi-lane Roads Safely | Driving Like A ProUpdated Dec. 11, 2020

 - Identify which lane or lanes they may use to turn, as they approach the intersection.

-- Merge into the correct lane and activate their turns signal at least 100 feet before the turn – even if you are in a protected turn lane.
+- Merge into the correct lane and activate their turn signal at least 100 feet before the turn – even if you are in a protected turn lane.
 Some state handbooks may specify other distances, so be sure to check yours out.

 - Proceed with caution if their view around the intersection is obscured.